 The good news is, art can stop the cycle.
 Art can reconnect us with the world, our emotions, and our responsibility.

-What legacy would you like to leave behind?
+What legacy do you hope to leave through your art and teaching?

 I want to connect people back to themselves and to the Earth via my art, and by helping other artists do the same.
 We are an army, growing larger everyday, fighting the good fight.
 Currently I am working on multiple projects, including a huge commission about an endangered bird in Michigan, a 2019 show in Halifax Nova Scotia dedicated to art.